CPSC 107 Introduction to Computing 3 credits

 CPSC 151 Computer Science I 4 credits

-This courses emphasizes techniques of algorithmic design, structured programming, and debugging.
+This course emphasizes techniques of algorithmic design, structured programming, and debugging.
+The course also introduces students the mission-critical and strategic importance of IBM z System mainframe transactions or real-time data analytic technologies used by U.S. and Global Fortune 500 companies.
+By learning the z System, students learn an overall structure of the enterprise computing from hardware architectures to application programming.
 This beginning course for computer science majors may also be taken by others who wish to learn a high-level computer language.

 CPSC 152 Computer Science II 4 credits

-This course is an introduction to advanced features of a high-level computer language including user-defined data structures.
+This course is an introduction to advanced features of a high-level computer language including stacks, queues, and user-defined data structures.
 The programming assignments involve the techniques of searching, sorting, and recursion.
 Prerequisite: CPSC 151 or the equivalent.

 CPSC 205 Web Design 3 credits